j-hc/Reddit_ChatBot_Python/README.md

     pydantic

-There is a skip_utf8_validation parameter for run_4ever method which slows things down when set to False.
+skip_utf8_validation parameter of run_4ever slows things down when set to False.
 If you want to set it to False, it is recommended that you install with extra modules:

     pip install Reddit-ChatBot-Python[extra]